sitandr/typst-examples-book/src/about.md

 **CAUTION:** currently the book is a very early **WIP**, so don't rely on it.

 ## Contributions

 Any contributions are very welcome!
-If you have a good code snippet that you want to share, feel free to submit an issue with snipper or make a PR.
+If you have a good code snippet that you want to share, feel free to submit an issue with snippet or make a PR in this [repository](https://github.com/sitandr/typst-examples-book).

 I will especially appreciate submissions of active community members and compiler contributors.
 I'm ready to add them as collaborators since I want this book to be a truly community project.